ansible-collections/ibm_zos_core/docs/source/index.rst

 configuration management, provisioning, and application deployment in one easy-to-use platform.

-Collections, as part of the broader offering
-**Red Hat® Ansible Certified Content for IBM Z**, will be available on both, Galaxy as community supported and Automation Hub with enterprise support.
+IBM z/OS core collection, as part of the broader offering **Red Hat® Ansible Certified Content for IBM Z**, will be available on both, Galaxy as community supported and Automation Hub with enterprise support.